Classification of Pediatric Myeloid Malignancies

 - M2: acute myeloblastic leukemia with differentiation.

 - M3: acute promyelocytic leukemia (APL) hypergranular type.
-[Note: Identifying this subtype is critical because the risk of fatal hemorrhagic complication before or during induction is high, and the appropriate therapy is different than for other subtypes of AML.]
 (Refer to the Acute Promyelocytic Leukemia section of this summary for more information on treatment options under clinical evaluation.)

 - M3v: APL, microgranular variant.
 Cytoplasm of promyelocytes demonstrates a fine granularity, and nuclei are often folded.
 Same clinical, cytogenetic, and therapeutic implications as FAB M3.